-Childhood-onset testosterone deficiency (see Male Hypogonadism in Children Male Hypogonadism in Children Male hypogonadism is decreased production of testosterone, sperm, or both or, rarely, decreased response to testosterone, resulting in delayed puberty, reproductive insufficiency, or both.
-Diagnosis... read more ) has few consequences and usually is unrecognized until puberty is delayed.
+Childhood-onset testosterone deficiency (see Male Hypogonadism in Children Male Hypogonadism in Children Male hypogonadism is decreased production of testosterone, sperm, or both or, rarely, decreased response to testosterone, resulting in delayed puberty, infertility, or both.
+Diagnosis is by... read more ) has few consequences and usually is unrecognized until puberty is delayed.
 Untreated hypogonadism impairs development of secondary sexual characteristics.
 As adults, affected patients have poor muscle development, a high-pitched voice, a small scrotum, decreased phallic and testicular growth, sparse pubic and axillary hair, and an absence of body hair.
-They may develop gynecomastia and eunuchoidal body proportions (span > height by 5 cm and pubic to floor length > crown to pubic length by > 5 cm) because of delayed fusion of the epiphyses and continued long bone growth.
+They may develop gynecomastia and eunuchoidal body proportions (arm span > height by 5 cm and pubic to floor length > crown to pubic length by > 5 cm) because of delayed fusion of the epiphyses and continued long bone growth.

 Adult-onset testosterone deficiency has varied manifestations depending on the degree and duration of the deficiency.
 Decreased libido; erectile dysfunction Erectile Dysfunction Erectile dysfunction is the inability to attain or sustain an erection satisfactory for sexual intercourse.
 Most erectile dysfunction is related to vascular, neurologic, psychologic, and hormonal... read more ; decline in cognitive skills, such as visual-spatial interpretation; sleep disturbances; vasomotor instability (in acute, severe male hypogonadism); and mood changes, such as depression and anger, are common.
 Decreased lean body mass, increased visceral fat, testicular atrophy, osteopenia, gynecomastia, and sparse body hair typically take months to years to develop.
 Testosterone deficiency may increase the risk of coronary artery disease Overview of Coronary Artery Disease Coronary artery disease (CAD) involves impairment of blood flow through the coronary arteries, most commonly by atheromas.
 Clinical presentations include silent ischemia, angina pectoris, acute... read more and prostate cancer.
 Prostate Cancer Prostate cancer is usually adenocarcinoma.
 Symptoms are typically absent until tumor growth causes hematuria and/or obstruction with pain.
 Diagnosis is suggested by digital rectal examination... read more